intercalaris/piksul_editor/README.md

 # Piksul

-Piksul is a pixel art reconstruction and deartifacting tool that applies modified run-length encoding and variance analysis to restore deformed or blurry pixel art to its intended grid alignment, with additional manual editing and project management features.
-It simplifies the hard part of editing pixel art- the grid alignment, determination of block size, and the removal of artifacts from data loss or AI.
+Piksul is a pixel art reconstruction and deartifacting tool that uses modified run-length encoding and variance analysis to restore deformed or blurry pixel art to its original grid alignment.
+It automates the challenging aspects of editing existing pixel art, including grid alignment, block size determination, and artifact removal caused by data loss or AI-generated distortions.
-The editor page does automatic calculations and grid-snapping and allows you color palette quantization.
-You can transfer your project to the Sketch page to continue with manual editing.
-Your project and project metadata (block size, most common colors in your palette, etc.) will be transferred via local storage.
-From either editor, you save your project to the gallery, from which you can retrieve and continue editing your projects.
+The editor page performs automatic calculations, grid-snapping, and allows palette quantization.
+Projects can be transferred to the Sketch page for manual refinement, with project data (e.g., block size, palette colors) transferred via local storage.
+From either editor, projects can be saved to the gallery for retrieval and continued editing.
 ![Homepage](./public/img/image.png)
 ![Automatic editor](./public/img/image-3.png)
 ![Sketch](./public/img/image-2.png)